savirsuda/savirsuda.github.io/_posts/2021-2-26-IDOR-to-view-personal-email-addresses-of-more-than-50k-users.md

 One day, I was checking the results of my Recon which was done using my custom bash script and while going through the subdomains it had found, I noticed an interesting subdomain.
 Lets call the subdomain as `subdomain.example.com`.
 I started crawling the subdomain to find all of its [URLS](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL) using an awesome tool made by [@TomNomNom](https://twitter.com/tomnomnom) called `waybackurls`.
 I am not going to explain how this tool works or what it is, you can find the Link to it's public Github Repository at the end of this Blog post.
 Basically I found an Interesting URL with `waybackurls` which is:
 `https://subdomain.example.com/accounts/Directory/XYZ/Form.aspx`.
 This endpoint was actually a Forgot Password Page and it allowed users to request a password reset.
 Nothing fancy or alerting right now but lets see what happens later ;) The extension of this page was `.aspx` which made me Directory Brute force for other `.aspx` files.
 Unfortunately I did not find anything and eventually gave up on Directory brute forcing.
 Now I thought of using Google Dorks on this subdomain.
 I used the following Google Dork:

-`site:subdomain.example.com inurl:id`.
+`site:subdomain.example.com inurl:id`

 When I did this, I got an endpoint as a result of the search.
 This endpoint contained `ID` as a `GET` parameter in the URL with some other irrelevant parameters.
 The final URL looked like this: `https://subdomain.example.com/accounts/Directory/XYZ/Form.aspxID=1&ContentTypeId=123`
 The interesting part was that in the response, when I scrolled down, I could see a user's personal email address.
 The Response looked like this:

 ```php